wikimedia/vue-component-library/packages/vitepress/docs/index.md

 #### Enable rather than enforce

-The Codex maintainers welcome contributions from others and wish to collaboratively build resources to enable others to easily contribute to the library.
+The Codex maintainers welcome contributions from everyone and wish to collaboratively build resources to enable others to easily contribute to the library.

 #### Knowledge sharing rather than knowledge silos